 Of course, it’s one thing to recognize the value of automation for business workflows, and another to make it happen.
 The work of planning and implementing automations doesn’t have to be complicated and it shouldn’t be mysterious: it is just a matter of knowing what you want to do, recognizing what you can do, and then figuring out which tools you need to put it in motion.

-That's what this post is all about.
-This 8-point framework will guide you through the steps you need to take in order to automate any process or business workflow.
+That’s what this post is all about.
+This 8-point framework will guide you through the steps you need to take in order to automate any manual process or workflow.

 Step 1 – Define your goal(s)

 The first step toward automating a manual process is to define your goal(s) and understand your objectives.
 This will help you set your priorities and create an automation strategy that makes sense for your particular situation.

 A common assumption about process automation is that the goal is always efficiency, but that’s not the case.
 The primary driver behind automation can also be

 - to add value to the product or service